 - Complete all credits the student is still registered for at the end of the drop/add period.

 Students meeting financial aid probationary requirements will be continued on FA probation until they again meet standard academic progress requirements.
 Failure to meet the financial aid probationary GPA and/or credit completion requirement while on financial aid probation will result in the loss of eligibility for continued financial aid.

 - Students may regain financial aid eligibility by achieving a minimum accumulative GPA of 2.0 and/or successfully completing a minimum of 67 percent of cumulative attempted credit hours at their own expense.

 - Repeat classes increase the total attempted hours, but do not increase the total number of credits completed.

-- Grades of W, NC, F, or I do not count in the GPA or credit completion requirement; however, these grades do count as attempted credits.
+- Grades of W, NC, F, or I do not count in the GPA or credit completion requirement.

 - All credit hours attempted through international programs and through concurrent enrollment agreements count in both attempted and earned calculations.

-Students who fail to meet the above academic progress standards may appeal the loss of financial aid eligibility.
-Appeals must be submitted to the Financial Aid Office with appropriate documentation of the circumstances which prevented the student from meeting the SAP requirements.
+- Students who fail to meet the above academic progress standards may appeal the loss of financial aid eligibility only if special circumstances exist, such as the death of a close relative or an injury or illness of the student.
+Appeals must be submitted to the Office of Financial Aid with appropriate documentation of the special circumstances.
 The deadline for submission of an appeal for any semester in which aid is denied under this policy is the last day of the fourth week of classes.

 NOTE: Refer to the Academic Policies and Regulations for the Academic Review Policy.
-These are separate from and different than the financial aid satisfactory academic progress requirements discussed above.
+These are separate from and different from the financial aid satisfactory academic progress requirements discussed above.